OAKRIDGE HIGH SCHOOL - CODE OF CONDUCT

 • Attend school the day of the dance unless the absence can be explained by a parent or guardian.

 • Complete a Guest Application Form for one guest and submit to the front office/student council by 2:15 PM two days prior to the dance.
 Oakridge students are responsible for the conduct of their guests.
 Guests must present a student card from their own secondary school.
+Guests must be attending secondary school.

-• Oakridge graduates may not attend dances.
+• Oakridge graduates are not supported to attend dances.

 • Leave all belongings in the coat check area.
 Lockers are not accessible.
 Valuables are to be left at home.